 Young Steve Morgan seems almost happy that he's been arrested and taken to jail.
 Now, maybe the guys at the pool hall will take him seriously.
 He just hopes that when his stick-up hits the papers, it doesn't come out that he used a toy gun.
 His cell-mate, much older and much more experienced, warns him against being too cocky.
 Jail is serious.
 And the next day's line-up will prove it.
 The kid doesn't pay attention.
 But it won't be long before Steve Morgan's flippant remarks begin to catch in his throat.
-Written by

 Did You Know?

 Hitchcock is processed by the police in the opening scene and stands in front of a height-measuring wall chart.
 The announcer lists Hitchcock's height as 5 feet, 6 inches.
 However, the chart clearly shows that the top of his head actually reaches the 5 feet 10 inches tall mark.
 See more

 In his post-show remarks, Hitchcock called the subject of this episode - juvenile delinquency - a grave national crisis, too serious a subject for jokes.
 This is one of the very few times that Hitchcock ended the show on a serious note instead of his usual flippant remarks.
 See more